ncatlab/nlab-content/pages/2/8/1/1/1182/content.md

   A \to B \to C
 $$

-is _exact_ (a fibration sequence) if the first morphism is the kernel of the second, meaning that we have a pullbacl
+is _exact_ (a fibration sequence) if the first morphism is the kernel of the second, meaning that we have a pullback

 $$
   \array{